Guest Blog: The Secret World of Shadow Accounting and How to Eliminate It

 Best of all, all parties involved get an enormous amount of time back.
 Sales people can spend more time on sales, comp plan managers can shift into more strategic roles, and there’s less organizational conflict, which leads to less churn and more dollars in the company coffers.

 Shadow accounting is the result of sales reps’ inability to trust their comp managers – and by extension, the companies they work for.
-Compensation automation helps rebuild that trust and can get your sales reps’ heads out of their spreadsheets and return them to thinking about selling.
+Sales compensation automation helps rebuild that trust and can get your sales reps’ heads out of their spreadsheets and return them to thinking about selling.